stabix/stabix/doc/experimental_data.rst

 The coordinate system and the scan unit are set from the properties of the imported data.

 .. note::
-    For a single phase material, the phase number is 0.
-For a two phases material, the phase numbers are 1 and 2.
+    For a single phase material, the phase number is 0 or 1.
+For a two phases material, the phase numbers are respectively 1 and 2.
 For non-indexed pixels, the phase is numbered as -1.

 How to generate a .ang file with TSL-OIM software ?
 ----------------------------------------------------